dentarg/auth0-blog/_posts/2016-12-11-testing-react-applications-with-jest.markdown

 ## Introduction

 Writing tests is an integral part of application development.
-Testing results in software that has less bugs and that is easier to debug, build on and maintain.
+Testing results in software that has fewer bugs, more stability, and is easier to maintain.
 In this article, we'll look at how to test a React application using the Jest testing framework.

-Jest is a JavaScript test runner [maintained by Facebook](https://github.com/facebook/jest).
-A test runner is software that looks for tests in your codebase, runs them and displays the results (usually on a CLI interface).
+[Jest](https://github.com/facebook/jest) is a JavaScript test runner maintained by Facebook.
+A test runner is software that looks for tests in your codebase, runs them and displays the results (usually through a CLI interface).

 The following are some of the features that Jest offers.

  - **Performance** - Jest run tests in parallel processes thus minimizing test runtime.
  - **Mocking** - Jest allows you to [mock](http://stackoverflow.com/a/2666006/1380071) objects in your test files.
 It supports [function mocking](https://facebook.github.io/jest/docs/mock-functions.html#content), [manual mocking](https://facebook.github.io/jest/docs/manual-mocks.html#content) and [timer mocking](https://facebook.github.io/jest/docs/timer-mocks.html#content).
-You can mock specific objects or turn on automatic mocking with [automock](https://facebook.github.io/jest/docs/configuration.html#automock-boolean) which will mock every component/object that the component/object under test depends on.
+You can mock specific objects or turn on automatic mocking with [automock](https://facebook.github.io/jest/docs/configuration.html#automock-boolean) which will mock every component/object that the component/object test depends on.
- - **Snapshot testing** - When using Jest to test a React or React Native application, you can write a snapshot test that will save the output of a rendered component to file and compare the component's output to the snapshot on subsequent runs.
+ - **Snapshot testing** - When using Jest to test a [React](https://facebook.github.io/react/) or [React Native](https://facebook.github.io/react-native/) application, you can write a snapshot test that will save the output of a rendered component to file and compare the component's output to the snapshot on subsequent runs.
 This is useful in knowing when your component changes its behaviour.
  - **Code coverage support** - This is provided with Jest with no additional packages or configuration.
  - **Test isolation and sandboxing** - With Jest, no two tests will ever conflict with each other, nor will there ever be a global or module local state that is going to cause trouble.
 Sandboxed test files and automatic global state resets for every test.
- - **Integrates with other testing libraries** - Jest works well with other testing libraries (e.g. Enzyme, chai).
+ - **Integrates with other testing libraries** - Jest works well with other testing libraries (e.g. [Enzyme](https://github.com/airbnb/enzyme), [Chai](http://chaijs.com/)).

 Jest is a Node-based runner which means that it runs tests in a Node environment as opposed to a real browser.
 Tests are run within a fake DOM implementation (via [jsdom](https://github.com/tmpvar/jsdom)) on the command line.